koffemaria/k8s-handson/Readme-k8s.md

 - usually 1 container per pod

 ### Services
-- long running object in k8s
+- long running object in k8s - used to expose functionality of pods via ports
 - has IP address, stable fixed ports
 - used as a bridge by the pod to connect to the outside world
 - use `app` label as a kvp to connect to a pod